ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

 ![matrix transformation tool](transform_tool.png)

-Run this tool, supplying the inputs specified in the help text.
+Run this tool, supplying the inputs specified in the help text (make sure you don't mix files from different Alevin runs)).
 The output will be a matrix in the correct orientation to pass to the next step.

 emptyDrops works with a specific form of R object called a SingleCellExperiment.
 We need to convert our transformed MTX files into that form, using the DropletUtils Read10x tool: